emilyst/vim-xray/README.markdown

 ------------

 To contribute to this plugin, find it on GitHub.
-Please see the [CONTRIBUTING][CONTRIBUTING.md] file accompanying it for guidelines.
+Please see the [CONTRIBUTING](CONTRIBUTING.markdown) file accompanying it for guidelines.

 https://github.com/emilyst/vim-xray